framework-CPTEC/tutorial-cptec-model/docs/index.rst

   api.rst

 Contact:
- Cartoee is on GitHub at https://github.com/kmarkert/cartoee.
-Please report issues there.
+ cptec-model is on GitHub at https://github.com/framework-CPTEC/CPTEC-user